mmaulwurff/typist.pk3/Readme.md

 - Random numbers;
 - Custom text (see below for instructions).

-## How to play
+## How To Play

 Load it with GZDoom.

 There are two game modes: Combat and Exploration.
 They are switched automatically.

+### Exploration Mode

-Exploration mode is your familiar mode.
-You can walk, interact with doors, explore the map.
+Your familiar mode.
+You can walk, open doors, turn switches, etc.

+### Combat Mode

-Combat mode is for fighting enemies.
-Here, instead of aiming and shooting, you type answers for your targets.
-When the answer is ready, press Enter, and it is applied to the matching targets.
-Hold Enter for continuous fire.
+This mode is for fighting enemies.
+Instead of aiming and shooting, you type answers for your targets.
+When the answer is ready, press Space or Enter, or hold for continuous fire.

-Press Ctrl+Backspace to erase the whole answer.
+- press Ctrl+Backspace to erase the whole answer.

-If you find yourself in a situation when you'd rather walk away from a fight, use `exp` command - type it instead of an answer.
-This will lock you in Exploration mode until Unlock Game Mode with a bound key.

-There are other commands, too:
+- press Escape to force Exploration mode.
+After this, you can return to automatic mode switching with Unlock Game Mode key assigned in Typist options.

+Because you cannot move normally in Combat mode, the following commands are
+available:

 - `tl` - turn to the left,
 - `tr` - turn to the right,